Bell County East – Big Hill 765 kV Transmission Line Project

 Bell County East - Big Hill Notice Map

-• A new single-circuit 765 kV steel-lattice transmission line is proposed, linking Oncor’s Bell County East Switch (near Temple, Bell County) with a new 765 kV Big Hill Substation being built by LCRA TSC adjacent to their existing 345 kV Big Hill site.
+• A new single-circuit 765 kV steel-lattice high voltage transmission line is proposed, linking Oncor’s Bell County East Switch (near Temple, Bell County) with a new 765 kV Big Hill Substation being built by LCRA TSC adjacent to their existing 345 kV Big Hill site.
 (Oncor)

 • The line would span ~199 miles, traversing numerous counties including Bell, Burnet, Concho, Coryell, Lampasas, Llano, Mason, McCulloch, Menard, Milam, San Saba, Schleicher, Tom Green, and Williamson.
 (LCRA)